shima-529/C-prototype.vim/README.md

 This plugin sort of releases you from substantial compile errors.

 When you write a code of C or C++, it should be annoying to add prototype declarations.
-Even if you've forgotten to write them, why the compiler says, " **conflicting types for 'func'** " ????
+If you've forgotten to write them, why the compiler says, " **conflicting types for 'func'** "
-**Are you kidding me??**
+**This is very annoying!**

 If you make the most use of this plugin, just type `z` in normal mode.
-Prototype delerations will automatically add after pre-processor sentences.
+Prototype delerations will be automatically added just before `main` function.

 ## Installation
 Installation is easy.
 Add `shima-529/C-prototype.vim` in your `.vimrc` in order to run by the package manager you use.